-.
-Date of Presentation / Acceptance by the Local Legislative Body
+I. Date of Presentation / Acceptance by the Local Legislative Body

-The General Plan and Housing Element Annual Progress Reports (APR) are planned for presentation to the Oakland Planning Commission on May 17, 2023, Oakland City Council's Community & Economic Development Committee on June 20, 2023, and Oakland City Council on June 27, 2023.
+The General Plan and Housing Element Annual Progress Reports (APR) are planned for presentation to the Oakland Planning Commission's Zoning Update Committee on May 8, 2024; Oakland Planning Commission on May 15, 2024; Oakland City Council's Community & Economic Development Committee on June 11, 2024; and Oakland City Council on June 18, 2024.